thoughtfulbloke/letter2ed/README.md

 mortality comparisons by using death rates by age and standardising to a reference population have been published since the 1890s[^4].

-Age Standardised Mortality direct adjusts for both population growth and aging, as it is based on the number of deaths of the current resident population divided by the living current resident population, stratified by age group and time period.
+Age Standardised Mortality directly adjusts for both population growth and aging, as it is based on the number of deaths of the current resident population divided by the living current resident population, stratified by age group and time period.
 This directly measures the population